-Join Camana Bay and Slow Food South Sound for a celebration of Cayman’s home-grown food scene featuring the UK’s most acclaimed female chef, Clare Smyth, MBE.
+Join Camana Bay and Slow Food South Sound for a celebration of Grand Cayman’s home-grown food scene featuring the UK’s most acclaimed female chef, Clare Smyth, MBE.

 The day-long event includes festivities for foodies of all ages and we are pleased to support Cayman Food Revolution in its efforts to educate children about the importance of healthy food choices and the power of cooking.

 Join Michelin-starred chef Clare Smyth and Abacus head chef Will O’Hara for a harvest dinner to delight the senses at Abacus.

 10am-12pm, The Crescent